ninthwalker/AHNotifier/README.md

 Here are some simple instructions on how to create a scheduled task in windows to run this script:

 ## FAQ/Common Issues
-1. This is powershell, so it does need windows and computer that runs the script as scheduled unfortunately.
+1. This is powershell, so it does need windows and a computer that runs the script as scheduled unfortunately.

 ## Screenshots & Videos